Iguta/career-assistant/README.md

 - The Gradio interface will display a local URL when launched (typically `http://127.0.0.1:7860`)
 - Pushover notifications are optional - the app will work without them, but you won't receive alerts about recruiter interest or unanswered questions
 - You can use any code editor you prefer - Cursor and VS Code are both excellent choices
+- **Python Version Requirement**: This project requires **Python 3.12 or higher**.
+The `openai-agents` package uses typing features that are only available in Python 3.12+.
+If you're using Python 3.11 or earlier, you'll get a `KeyError: ~TContext` error when importing the agents module.
 - **Python 3.12+ Compatibility**: If you're using Python 3.12 or 3.13+, you must run `setup_uvicorn_patch.py` after installing dependencies.
 This patches uvicorn to work with `nest-asyncio` (required for Jupyter notebooks).
 The patch is safe and only affects the compatibility layer.

 ## 📄 License